 - Mix the almond milk and vinegar before pouring into the batter.

-- For flax egg use 2 tbsp flax meal with 6 tbsp warm water.
+- For flax egg use 2 tablespoon flax meal with 6 tablespoon warm water.

-- If you are using apple sauce use 5 tbsp of it as an egg replacement.
+- If you are using apple sauce use 5 tablespoon of it as an egg replacement.

 Pin this recipe for later use